Home Care Assistance Packages: Everything you need to know

 Access to a Home Care Package is through the Federal Government's MY AGED CARE.
-They will arrange for an in-home assessment to determine the type and level of support you might need.
+They will arrange for an in-home assessment by ACAT, to determine the type and level of support you might need.
 They will determine the level (from 1 - 4) that is most suitable.

 What happens next?

 The first step is called APPROVAL and you will receive a letter from MY AGED CARE advising you have been approved, and for what level.
 You are now on a waiting list - as funds become available from the government, people are ASSIGNED their package.
 This can take some time, so it's important to get in the system as soon as possible.